loopbackio/loopback-connector-rest/README.md

 # Loopback REST Connector

 Loopback REST connector allows Node.js application to interact with HTTP REST APIs using a template driven approach.

-Loopback REST connector supports three styles of API invocations:
+It supports two different styles of API invocations:

-## Bind a model to a REST data source to supports CRUD operations that follow REST conventions

-### CRUD mappings to REST APIs
+## Resource CRUD

+If the REST APIs supports CRUD operations for resources, such as users or orders, you can simply bind the model to a REST endpoint that follows REST conventions.

+The following methods are mixed into your model class:

 * create: POST /users
 * findById: GET /users/:id